spjhon/Udemy-React-StephenGrider/013 ReduxApiOnly/README.md

 6. When a user does something, dispatch the thunk function to run it.

 ### Proceso de fetching con RTK Query

+Pertenece a toolkit query, se encarga de crear automaticamente los tunks y los slices necearios para el correcto fetching, lo que nos da son los hooks para poder hacer los request o los post por medio de HTTP.

+Se hace por medio de la herramienta createApi.
+Esta api lo que hace es que es un codigo que corre del lado del cliente y que sirve de mediador entre el fetch del navegador y redux

+Por medio de endpoints se crean hooks que sirven para hacer mutations o queries, entonces la idea es que de estos hooks, automaticamente la magia de react-toolkit query es que nos devuelve states de loading, error, entre otros al momento de crear cada query o mutation cuando son invocados en el componente.

+#### Proceso

+1. Identify a group of related requests that your app needs to make
+2. Make a new file that will create the api
+3. The API needs to store a ton of state related to data, request status, erros.
+Add a "reducerPath"
+4. The API needs to know how and where to send requests.
+Add a "baseQuery"
+5. Add "andpoints", one for each kind of request you want to make.
+Reqs that read data are queries, write data are mutations
+6. Export all of the automatically generated hooks
+7. Connect the API to the store.
+Reducer, middleware, and listeners.
+8. Export the hooks from the store/index.js file.
+9. Use the generated hooks in a component!.